Search results for

 Adam Molina / Android Authority

 Looks may not matter much with speakers and displays, but they’re not irrelevant.
 Google tends to stick with minimalist designs, perhaps best illustrated by the Nest Audio (above).
-They also tend to have more color options ― newer Nest devices can come in colors like blue, pink, green, and orange, depending on the model, which can go a long way towards blending in with décor.
+They also tend to have more color options ― newer Nest devices can come in blue, pink, green, and orange, depending on the model, which can go a long way towards blending in with décor.

 Google tends to stick with minimalist designs.